EFRame: Deeper Reasoning via Exploration-Filter-Replay Reinforcement Learning Framework: Introduction

-Previous studies have shown that both positive and negative samples contribute to RLVR training \cite{zhu2025surprising}.
-With the support of the EFRame, we categorize training samples to understand their roles in learning better: \begin{itemize} \item Regular samples refer to both correct and incorrect responses from prompts of moderate difficulty.
-They form the foundation of the reward signal, helping to improve model performance while ensuring training stability. \item High-quality samples consist of correct responses obtained through the exploration of difficult prompts.
-They are crucial for activating deeper model knowledge and enhancing the performance ceiling, but their effective use requires experience replay to avoid instability caused by their low sampling probability. \item Low-quality samples refer to the numerous incorrect responses generated from challenging prompts.
-These samples offer minimal learning value and may even harm the training process by accelerating convergence to suboptimal solutions. \end{itemize} EFRame provides a systematic solution to the inherent trade-offs among training stability, efficiency, and exploration capacity in reinforcement learning.
+EFRame provides a systematic solution to the inherent trade-offs among training stability, efficiency, and exploration capacity in RL.
 By enabling the model to effectively identify and leverage deeper latent knowledge, EFRame enhances the expressiveness and learning potential of large language models.
 Through the coordinated integration of targeted exploration, online sample filtering, and experience replay, the framework not only addresses the limitations of GRPO in handling complex reasoning tasks but also establishes a more principled and controllable training paradigm.
-Moreover, by introducing a categorization of training samples based on their difficulty and informativeness, EFRame offers a new analysis of the roles of different samples within the RLVR framework.
-Empirical evaluations confirm the efficacy of EFRame: on the challenging Geometry3K benchmark, it outperforms GRPO by 36.5\%, and it achieves consistent gains across a wide range of multimodal and mathematical reasoning benchmarks, demonstrating strong generalizability and robustness.
+Empirical evaluations confirm the efficacy of EFRame: on the challenging Geometry3K benchmark, it outperforms GRPO by 37.9\%, and it achieves consistent gains across a wide range of mathematical and multimodal reasoning benchmarks, demonstrating strong generalizability and robustness.